Learn something new every day More Info... by email

 Gross hematuria refers to the medical term for copious amounts of blood in the urine.
 In addition, this type of blood in the urine is visible, as opposed to trace hematuria, which may only be seen microscopically.
 Hematuria refers to any amount of blood in the urine, however, when it referred to as gross hematuria, the amount of blood is great.
 Generally, large amounts of blood in the urine is not characterized as an actual disease in itself, but a symptom of a medical condition.

-Generally, gross hematuria can present with and without pain.
+This condition can present both with and without pain.
 Typically, when pain is present, conditions such as urinary tract or kidney infections are frequently the cause.
 In addition, urolithiasis, or bladder stones may be related to pain as well.
 When large amounts of blood in the urine occur without pain, bladder, kidney, or prostate cancer needs to be ruled out.
 Frequently, gross hematuria is not found to be related a serious medical condition, however, it must always be medically evaluated.

 When an enlarged prostate causes gross hematuria, it may block urinary flow because it compresses on the urethra.
 This condition generally occurs in older men, however, it can affect younger men as well.
 Other symptoms of prostate enlargement include urinary hesitancy and a constant need to urinate.
 These symptoms should be evaluated because an enlarged prostate can signal prostate cancer.
 A delay in seeking a proper diagnosis can mean a delay in medical treatment.